-Check out this easy DIY for making existing crown molding look thick!
-Simply installing additional trim molding and using a faux painting trick makes simple molding look expensive.
+Check out this easy DIY for how to make existing crown molding look thick!
+Simply install additional trim molding and use a faux painting trick to make simple moulding look expensive.

 I just love a fake-out DIY - you know, the kind that looks really difficult but is actually so easy to do?
 That's exactly what I've got for you today!

 From the time we started building our home, I wanted really thick, beautiful crown molding throughout the first floor.
 I have always loved the look and thought it added the perfect accent to a bigger room.
 But, I let my builder (and our budget) talk me out of it - it was one of those things that would be easy to do later if needed, so we went with standard crown molding throughout the first floor instead to save room in the budget.